 Note: Translators must have a GitHub account, as well as access to xTuple's repositories.
 Many of the links in this article require that access.
 If you are a translator seeing repo access, please contact us.

 xTuple ERP is a C++ application whose user interface has been designed to be fully translatable.
 All labels within the application are pulled into simple translation files (i.e., .ts files).
 These translation files, containing hundreds of strings in English, may then be translated into other languages, using free translation software such as Qt Linguist.
 The Qt Linguist software can also be used to generate the binary .qm files which xTuple ERP needs in order to be able to render a translated user interface.
-For more information about the role of .qm files, please see the article on how translation files work.

 Many translation files in many languages already exist for xTuple ERP.
 These .ts files are stored in an open repository on xTuple's GitHub site.
 The xTuple translation files are all at different stages of completion.
 Some are nearly 100% complete, while others are only 10% done.
 At a minimum, each file includes translations for most of the application menus (as of xTuple ERP version 4.0.3).
 Users are welcome and invited to download and work with these translation files.
 Please fork our Qt Client repository on GitHub and contribute your changes back using pull requests.